FarronF/limerick-council-meetings/meetings/2021/07/05-Full Meeting of Limerick City and County Council/Minutes - Adjourned Special Meeting of Limerick City and County Council - 16th June 2021.md

 Meeting on the 14th June and confirmed that on the proposal of Councillor J. Sheahan, seconded

-by Councillor O’Hanlon that Standing Orders had been suspended to allow for this.--- **1.Change Record of Protected Structures**
+by Councillor O’Hanlon that Standing Orders had been suspended to allow for this.
+---
+**1.Change Record of Protected Structures**

 Cllr Scanlon proposed the following amendment: